How to Protect Your Email Privacy Online

 Data broker profiling

 Data brokers collect your email address and cross-reference it with purchase history, social media activity, location data, and browsing behaviour to build detailed profiles.
-These profiles are sold to advertisers and can even affect insurance premiums, loan applications, and job screenings.
+These profiles are sold to advertisers and can affect insurance premiums, loan applications, and job screenings.

 Marketing list sharing